Dharmesh-Shah/ItemzAPI/ItemzAPI/01 Docs and Notes/Notes and Todo.md

 Ref:- [Steve's Blog Site](http://Stevetalkscode.co.uk)

+Steve also wrote this [Styles of Writing ASP.NET Core Middleware](http://stevetalkscode.co.uk/2021/02) in which he covers issues to be aware of while writing ASP .NET Core Middleware that requires services that are registered in Dependency Injection Containers.
+Steve talks about three different ways for registering middleware
+ - In-Line
+ - Middleware Factory
+ - Conventional based

 ### [Search within Source code of .NET Core](https://source.dot.net/)

 Find type and member declarations, files, and assemblies.